MostafaEllabaan/ASMMicrobe2017/README.md

  >> Note that linux does not show any change while typing of password. so it is your responsibility to remember to put
  >> ASM2017 right and in order.

-### for windows users you need to install putty.
+### for Linux

- ssh ec2-user@ec2-52-38-71-192.us-west-2.compute.amazonaws.com -i ASMWorkshopKey.pem
+ ssh ec2-user@ec2-52-38-71-192.us-west-2.compute.amazonaws.com -i Downloads/ASMWorkshopKey.pem

 ## 2. Prepare your directories